 Typical Student Practice

-This fall, two legal interns mediated a case involving misdemeanor criminal charges and property damage.
+Typical recent practice included, two legal interns mediated a case involving misdemeanor criminal charges and property damage.
 The dispute involved two West Indian women who became competing business women in the community and who had ended their long friendship despite overlapping relationships among their extended families.
-This mediation resulted in their adoption of some guidelines for future interaction.
+This mediation resulted in their adoption of some guidelines for future interaction

 Together with her faculty supervisor, another legal intern mediated a case involving claims of discrimination based on age, ethnic origin, and disability.
 This case involved a series of negotiations with the employer’s in-house counsel, employer’s private outside counsel, the union’s legal counsel, the complainant’s attorney and the complainant.
 After these negotiations, the complainant was fully reinstated to his position with retroactive benefits and salary.